open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/getting-started.md

 </details>

-The span generated for you tracks the lifetime of a request to the `/rolldice` route.
+The generated span tracks the lifetime of a request to the `/rolldice` route.

-Send a few more requests to the endpoint, and then either wait for a little bit or terminate the app and you'll get metrics printed out to the console, such as the following
+Send a few more requests to the endpoint, and then either wait for a little bit or terminate the app and you'll see metrics in the console output, such as the following:

 <details>
 <summary>View example output</summary>